Home ยป Blog ยป Decorating

 fake flowers in vases on a table

-Like in my blind rage against the latest cold snap we were in as the freezing temps shriveled all of my plants outside that I potted during an overly optimistic late winter warm front and forgot to cover them up, I launched myself down the rabbit hole of reading artificial flower reviews of all things.
+Like in my blind rage against the latest cold snap we were in as the freezing temps shriveled all of my plants outside that I potted during an overly optimistic winter warm front and forgot to cover them up, I launched myself down the rabbit hole of reading reviews of faux florals (of all things).

 It resulted in these gorgeous fake flowers that look real, I SWEAR!
 I’m a total snob when it comes to plastic-y fake looking artificial flower stems, but I hate the mess fresh flowers make.
+And I don’t really have the green thumb to grow them in the first place.
 So here we are…

 fake flowers that look real in vases